 World on Fire is back on our screens at last!

-Joining the cast of the BBC’s epic World War II drama this season is Mark Bonnar.
+Joining the cast of the BBC’s epic World War II drama this season is Ahad Raza Mir.

-Now the 54-year-old Scottish actor is playing charming MI5 operative Sir James Danemere in the brand new run of World on Fire.
+Now the Pakistani-Canadian actor is playing Rajib in the brand new run of World on Fire.

 Four years after Season 1 launched in 2019, we return to World on Fire in 1941, and the true reality of war has arrived in Britain.
 With RAF pilots being sent to destroy German bombers prowling the skies above Manchester, rescue operations are underway on the streets below.